NishantLuitel/NishantLuitel.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: Research Assitant at <a href='https://www.naamii.org.np/'>NAAMII</a>.
-Currently located at Lalitput, Nepal.
+Currently located at Lalitpur, Nepal.

 profile:
   align: right